PauloDaniel1993/Zen-Tab-Wand/README.md

 There's no cloud component.
 The AI runs on your machine via [Ollama](https://ollama.com) (recommended) or Firefox's bundled ML engine (limited).

+### How I reccomend using it

+If I have no groups and a lot of tabs, I'll run the ai model to create a good approximation of groups.
+Once I have a solid foundation to work from, I can turn the ai off and add individual domains to rules manually.
+I find this method to be the most efficient use of ai while being most practical and precise.

 ## Installing

 In Zen → Sine → Marketplace, search for "Zen Tab Wand" and install.
 Or sideload by dropping the source into your Sine mods folder.